 The Regulations under the Surveyors Act include the Code of Ethics and the Standards of Practice, which must be adhered to by all members of the AOLS.
 In addition, there are Standards for Surveys and Guidelines for Surveys, which the AOLS has established in order to ensure that the public receives consistently reliable surveys.

-To become a member of the AOLS, a surveyor must fulfill the academic requirements and acquire the practical training required by the Association to be registered as an Ontario Land Surveyor (OLS) or an Ontario Land Information Professional (OLIP).
+To become a member of the AOLS, an applicant must fulfill the academic requirements, acquire the practical training required by the Association, and complete the oral and professional written examinations to be licensed as an Ontario Land Surveyor (OLS) or registered as an Ontario Land Information Professional (OLIP).